Stephen O. Andersen: Ozone Action

+Dr. Andersen is among the longest-serving stratospheric ozone activist, beginning with his participation as co-author in the 1973-1974 assessment of the impact of stratospheric ozone and climate on northern latitude grain production (Schmitz et al., 1975) organized in response to the warning by Professor Paul J. Crutzen on nitrogen oxide emissions that earned him the 1995 Nobel Prize shared by Professors Mario J. Molina and F. Sherwood Rowland.

 In 1986, Andersen joined the fledgling US Environmental Protection Agency (EPA) team that built the scientific, technical and economic case for protecting the stratospheric ozone layer.
 At EPA he rose to deputy director for Stratospheric Ozone Protection and then transferred to the Climate Protection Partnerships Division, where he was Director of Strategic Climate Projects until his retirement from government in 2009.

 The timing of Andersen's arrival at EPA was fortuitous.
 1987 proved to be a watershed moment in the effort to stop ozone depletion, which increased risks of skin cancer and threatened to wipe out crops and ecosystems, among many adverse impacts.
 The Montreal Protocol on Substances that Deplete the Ozone Layer was agreed on 16 September 1987 and created a timetable to phase out and eliminate the production of ozone depleting substances.

 At EPA, Andersen's responsibilities included analysis of regulatory impact, cost, and trade, technology co-operation, and sector projects in halons, foams, mobile air conditioning, and military uses.
 Over his tenure he pioneered EPA's voluntary approaches to ozone layer protection including the phase-out of chlorofluorocarbon(CFC) in the manufacturing of food packaging, the recycling of CFC from vehicle air conditioning, the halt to testing and training with halon, and the accelerated CFC solvent phase-out in electronics manufacturing.
 Andersen also brought Soviet authorities together with NASA scientists and EPA senior officials to gain agreement for US Total Ozone Mapping Spectrometer (TOMS) be carried to space on a Soviet Meteor-3 satellite(1994) rocket in order to overcome loss of access to space (resulting from the Space Shuttle Challenger accident); he founded and managed the first EPA international awards, the US EPA Stratospheric Protection Awards and Climate Protection Awards; and was EPA Liaison to the US Department of Defense (DoD) on stratospheric ozone and climate, chairing several DoD committees on solvent validation, aircraft maintenance, manufacturing rockets without ozone-depleting substances, and certifying the Joint Strike Fighter for particulate emissions.